agregory999/Angular4PCF/README.md

 ## Property Changes
 To change a config property, use cf set-env <app> <prop name> <value> and then restage the application.

-Using 'cf ssh <app>' you can then view the new config.json within 'app/public' inside the container.
+Using `cf ssh <app>` you can then view the new config.json within `app/public` inside the container.

 ## Running unit tests